falese/wf-mosaic/README.md

-# wf-mosaic
+# WF-mosaic

-a dynamic front end framework
+a dynamic framework for front ends.